 Treating Gum Recession with Soft Tissue Grafting Idaho Falls, ID

 Gum recession occurs when the soft tissue begins to pull away from the teeth, making them appear longer.
 It can occur as a result of periodontal disease, aggressive brushing, bruxism (teeth grinding), or genetics.
-At Sandcreek Dental in Idaho Falls, ID, Dr. Mark Tall can add gum tissue during a soft tissue grafting procedure, protecting your teeth roots from exposure and restoring the appearance of your smile.
+At Sandcreek Dental in Idaho Falls, ID, Dr. Darrington can add gum tissue during a soft tissue grafting procedure, protecting your teeth roots from exposure and restoring the appearance of your smile.

 Who Is a Candidate for Soft Tissue Grafting?

 Candidates for soft tissue grafting should either be free of gum disease or taking active prescribed measures to keep advanced gum disease under control.
 If needed, periodontal treatments will be performed before gum grafting.
-During an initial consultation at our practice, Dr. Tall can determine if soft tissue grafting is right for you, or perform treatments to restore the health of your gums in preparation for grafting.
+During an initial consultation at our practice, Dr. Darrington can determine if soft tissue grafting is right for you, or perform treatments to restore the health of your gums in preparation for grafting.

 “Candidates for soft tissue grafting should either be free of gum disease or taking active prescribed measures to keep advanced gum disease under control.”